The Best Menstrual Cup for Effortless, Leak-Free Periods

 By contrast, many cups (hint: those that do not advertise where they're from) may be made overseas in less than ideal conditions from non-medical grade materials.

-I'm On Board.
-How Do I Choose a Menstrual Cup?
+I'm on Board.
+How Do I Choose Mine?

 Glad to see you're ready to make the switch to effortless and sustainable period protection.
 Before you invest in your period's future, here are a few questions you should be able to answer.